AjayKumarGogineni/vlm-inference/README.md

   - Trade-offs between speed and summary quality
   - Future improvements

+You have been provided with a basic template to begin with.
+You are welcome to make changes as needed to improve upon it.

 **Steps to run the code**

 1. Clone the repository to your local machine.